 The patented Lo-LIGHT technology comfortably shifts the internal body clock as effectively as bright white light.
 Lo-LIGHT lamps screen out the hazardous wavelengths of blue visible light.
 The Lo-LIGHT can therefore be used by people whose conditions make them sensitive to eye damage.
 This includes people with pre-existing ocular conditions, those with diabetes or other diseases that predispose them to retinal damage, and those taking photosensitizing medications, or herbal supplements like St Johns Wort.

-The GreenLIGHT System Fatigue Counter-Measures for Night Shift Workers.
+See GreenLIGHT Fatigue Counter-Measures for Night Shift Workers.